Skip to main content

 Where next?

-- Progress to a Level 4 Certificate for Higher Level Teaching Assistants, or a Foundation Degree specialising in one of the pathways (Teaching Assistant, Early Years, Children and Young People, or SEND)
+• Progress to a Level 4 Certificate for Higher Level Teaching Assistants, or a Foundation Degree specialising in a specific pathway (Teaching Assistant, Early Years, Children and Young People, or SEND)

 Who do you contact for more information?